Radcliffe Line: Sikh concerns

-The Sikh leader Master Tara Singh could see that any division of Punjab would leave the Sikhs divided between Pakistan and Hindustan.
+The Sikh leader Master Tara Singh could see that any division of Punjab would leave the Sikhs divided between Pakistan and India.
 He espoused the doctrine of self-reliance, opposed the partition of India and called for independence on the grounds that no single religious community should control Punjab.
 Other Sikhs argued that just as Muslims feared Hindu domination the Sikhs also feared Muslim domination.
 Sikhs warned the British government that the morale of Sikh troops in the British Army would be affected if Pakistan was forced on them.
 Giani Kartar Singh drafted a scheme of a separate Sikh state if India was to be divided.

 During the Partition developments, Jinnah offered Sikhs to live in Pakistan with safeguards for their rights.
 Sikhs refused because they opposed the concept of Pakistan and also because they did not want to become a small minority within a Muslim majority.
 Vir Singh Bhatti distributed pamphlets for the creation of a separate Sikh state "Khalistan".
 Master Tara Singh wanted the right for an independent Khalistan to federate with either Hindustan or Pakistan.
 However, the Sikh state being proposed was for an area where neither religion was in absolute majority.
 Negotiations for the independent Sikh state had commenced at the end of World War II and the British initially agreed but the Sikhs withdrew this demand after pressure from Indian nationalists.
 The proposals of the Cabinet Mission Plan had seriously jolted the Sikhs because while both the Congress and League could be satisfied the Sikhs saw nothing in it for themselves. as they would be subjected to a Muslim majority.
 Master Tara Singh protested this to Pethic-Lawrence on 5 May.
 By early September the Sikh leaders accepted both the long term and interim proposals despite their earlier rejection.
 The Sikhs attached themselves to the Indian state with the promise of religious and cultural autonomy.